ONEcampaign/oda_cookbook/README.md

 # ODA Cookbook

-[A document](https://one-campaign.observablehq.cloud/oda-cookbook/) to help you navigate Oficial Development Assistance (ODA) data by explaining the main ODA databases and breaking down ONE's methodology.
+[A guide](https://one-campaign.observablehq.cloud/oda-cookbook/) to help you navigate Official Development Assistance (ODA) data — explaining key concepts and databases, in addition to breaking down ONE’s methodology.

 This is an [Observable Framework](https://observablehq.com/framework/) project.